 The idea of the Single Threaded Owner comes from Amazon.
 The name itself is based on the idea of a team focusing on a single thing at a time (i.e., instead of multi-tasking, you are focusing on a single thread of work or focus at a time).
 At Amazon, each team is supposed to have a clear area of ownership (a product area, based on a customer need) that they obsess about all the time.
 A leader of a team is called a “Single Threaded Owner”, or STO.

-The most common alternative to the STO model is what I call the “3 legged stool” model.
+The most common alternative to the STO model is what I call the triad, or “3 legged stool” model.
 In the 3 legged stool model, you have separate leadership hierarchies for Engineering, Product, and Design.
 Design sometimes reports to Product.
 But you then assemble a team of engineers, led by an Engineering Manager, with an embedded Product Manager and usually a Designer.
 The two or three of them become a sort of local leadership team.

 In the STO model, they actually all report in and are part of the same team.
 Everyone reports to the STO.